HSTriggers/HS_FF14_ACT_Triggers/README.md

 **SETUP**

-Download this [Healslut.xml]([https://raw.githubusercontent.com/HSTriggers/HSTriggers/main/Healslut.xml](https://raw.githubusercontent.com/HSTriggers/HS_FF14_ACT_Triggers/main/Healslut.xml)) file and import it into Triggernometry.
+Download this [Healslut.xml](https://raw.githubusercontent.com/HSTriggers/HS_FF14_ACT_Triggers/main/Healslut.xml) file and import it into Triggernometry.
 It assumes that /u/TwilightsHerald's script is unpacked to "C:\HS\" so you have "C:\HS\Background Spiral.gif", but you can also either search and replace the path inside the XML file or edit the path to the spiral on the "Start dungeon (EDIT SPIRAL PATH HERE)" trigger that will show up inside the Healslut folder in Triggernometry.
+Tick on the "Healslut" folder to enable the triggers.

 I modified the suggestions that are shown to use text auras to make them easier to change, but it doesn't look quite as nice as the images from the original script.
 You can switch it back to use the image version by ticking and unticking the triggers in the Healslut\Suggestions folder in Triggernometry.
 But if you use the image version, you might have to edit all the paths unless you unpacked the original script to "C:\HS\"!